Graduate Creative Writing Degree Requirements

 If you’re already in the UWM Master of Arts degree program in English, you must apply to the Department of English Graduate Policy Committee for admission.
 Your admission must be recommended by three members of the Graduate Faculty.
 An application for admission also must be submitted to the Graduate School.

 Admission to the Creative Writing doctoral concentration must be approved by the Creative Writing Advisory Committee before Graduate Policy Committee consideration.

 The PhD requires 54 credits beyond the BA, including no more than 27 credits earned at the master’s level.
 Your course distribution requirements include:

-- 12 credits in creative writing 700-level or above courses.
+- 15 credits in creative writing courses at or above the 700 level

 In addition, the PhD requires:

 - The Dissertation.

 Consult the English Department Graduate Student Handbook for information on the Second Language Requirement.